WilliamTsoMeta/williamtsometa.github.io/_posts/vue-router/2020-2-4-how-to-decoupling-routes-in-vue-component.md

 ];
 ```

-We can return an object to router props option to achieve our goal by leverage function mode.
+We can pass an object to props option of router object to achieve our goal by leverage function mode.

 Access demo url: http://localhost:8081/#/decoupling/123?query_a=1
 To receive your params in your component.